commonmark/commonmark-spec/benchmarks.md

 ## JavaScript libraries

-Here are some focused benchmarks of four JavaScript libraries.
-(using version available on 17 Jan 2015).
+Here are some focused benchmarks of four JavaScript libraries (using versions available on 17 Jan 2015).
 They test performance on different kinds of Markdown texts.
 With the exception of the first (the `README.md` from this project), the samples are taken from the [markdown-it](https://github.com/markdown-it/markdown-it)